Friday, September 2, 7-9 p.m.

 In the LOFT

-In the LOFT, “On the Road” is a collection of digital photographs by Fred Hartson.
+In the LOFT, “Road Trip” is a collection of digital photographs by Fred Hartson.

 His country scenes have been altered, combined, and composed on the computer to yield “digital paintings.”
 Hartson uses the computer to give him control over the color, contrast, and texture of his photographs.